Building Access project

 Home » Projects » Building Access project

-Our Building Access project is an innovative initiative enabling domestic and family violence (DFV) services to better meet the needs of women and children with disability.
+Managed by PWDA, the Building Access project is an innovative initiative enabling domestic and family violence (DFV) services to better meet the needs of women and children with disability.
+The project is not only unique in addressing and increasing the accessibility of DFV services across NSW but is also of national significance

-Read our handbook on supporting people with intellectual disability who have experienced Domestic and Family Violence here.
+A Handbook on Supporting People with Intellectual Disability who have Experienced Domestic and Family Violence

-The below resources were produced by PWDA and DVNSW, and updated in 2021:
+These resources were produced by PWDA and DVNSW:

 • 30 Ways to Make Your Service More Accessible – PDF and Word